sirfonzie/INF2004_LAB6/README.md

 In this example, using an array instead of a linked list for a large dataset saves memory and reduces overhead.

+### 2. Memory Usage Monitoring:

+#### Before Optimization:
+1. Use functions like `pico_malloc_stats` to monitor memory usage before optimization.
+2. Record the memory statistics, including heap and stack usage.

+#### After Optimization:
+1. Rerun the program with the optimizations in place.
+2. Monitor memory usage using the same memory profiling functions.

+#### Observation:
+- Compare memory statistics before and after optimization.
+A reduction in memory usage, especially in the heap, indicates successful memory optimization.

+**Compiler Optimization Flags**
+1. Understand compiler optimization flags like `-O1`, `-O2`, and `-O3` and their impact on code optimization.
+2. Compile a program with different optimization levels and compare their performance.
+3. Discuss trade-offs between code size and execution speed with different optimization levels.

 ### 3.3 Compiler Optimization Flags

 #### Compiler Optimization Flags:
 Optimizing code during compilation can be as simple as specifying compiler flags.
 The level of optimization depends on the flag used:

 **No Optimization:**